 89

-Good soil. https://huntforhim.com/good-soil/?utm_source=rss&utm_medium=rss&utm_campaign=good-soil Sun, 21 Apr 2019 11:55:30 +0000 http://huntforhim.com/?p=79
+Good soil. http://huntforhim.com/good-soil/?utm_source=rss&utm_medium=rss&utm_campaign=good-soil Sun, 21 Apr 2019 11:55:30 +0000 http://huntforhim.com/?p=79

 Planting season is just around the corner.
 Green will soon be the dominant color on the landscape again, chasing away the browns, tans, and muted earth tones of winter.
 Blue skies are advancing, grey skies are retreating.
 Personally, I prefer the colder temperatures, the ability to see deer sign clearly, working on habitat improvements and hanging stands without sweating profusely, and most of all, the absence of mosquitoes.
 I’m one of those odd people that enjoy the barren, cold blanket of winter.
 I’d rather sit by the fire than sit by the pool.